Jury’s $3 Million Punitive Damage Award Against Mortgage Loan Servicer Ocwen Reduced on Appeal to $582,000.

 • It is “miniscule” compared to the value of Ocwen’s business license.

-Antonio DeBlasio is the founding member of the DeBlasio & Gower law firm.
-He has been selected by Super Lawyers® for Business Litigation in 2008 and in each year from 2014 through 2020.
+Antonio DeBlasio is the founding member of the DeBlasio Law Group.
+He has been selected by Super Lawyers® for Business Litigation in 2008 and in each year from 2014 through 2024.
 Only 5% of attorneys receive this distinction.
-DeBlasio & Gower’s attorneys have over 35 years of combined experience representing businesses, individuals and estates in Illinois.

 This blog post was co-authored by Casey Delury; Pre-law student at Elmhurst College